thenexthub/Codira/docs/proposals/InitializerInheritance.rst

     var title: String
   }

-In Swift, there would be no way to create an object of type ``MyDocument``.
+In Codira, there would be no way to create an object of type ``MyDocument``.
 However, the frameworks will allocate an instance of ``MyDocument`` and then send a message such as ``initWithContentsOfURL:ofType:error:`` to the object.
 This will find